oscarmore2/dog_breed_identify/README.md

 # dog_breed_identify
-This is the Kaggle competition.
-My final loss is 0.08970
+This is the Kaggle competition: https://www.kaggle.com/c/dog-breed-identification/leaderboard
 ## Network
 I tried other network such Resnet, DenseNet, but due to my gpu is not so powerful, these network didn't come up a good result.